 Fangdd Network Group Ltd. is not an operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries and variable interest entity, or VIE, and VIE's subsidiaries.
 Foreign ownership in the business involving value-added telecommunications service (except for e-commerce, domestic conferencing, store-and-forward, and call center services), including internet real estate services, is subject to significant restrictions under current PRC laws, rules and regulations.
 Accordingly, we operate these businesses in China through Shenzhen Fangdd Network Technology Co.
-Ltd., which we refer to as Fangdd Network or our VIE in this annual report, and rely on contractual arrangements among our PRC subsidiary, our VIE and the VIE's nominee shareholders to control the business operations of our VIE.
-The use of the VIE structure is designed to replicate the same economic benefits to us as would be provided with direct ownership.
-Investors in our ADSs thus are not purchasing equity interest in our operating entities in China but instead are purchasing equity interest in a Cayman Islands holding company.
-As used in this annual report, (i) "Fangdd Network," "our variable interest entity" or "our VIE" refers to Shenzhen Fangdd Network Technology Ltd., a company incorporated in the People's Republic of China; (ii) "Shenzhen Fangdd," "WFOE" or "our PRC subsidiary" refer to Shenzhen Fangdd Information Technology Co.
-Ltd; (iii) "Fangdd Cayman" or "our holding company" refer to Fangdd Network Group Ltd.; (iv) and "we," "us," "our company," or "our" refer to Fangdd Network Group Ltd. and its subsidiaries and, in the context of describing our operations and consolidated financial information, also include its consolidated PRC affiliated entities.
+Ltd., which we refer to as Fangdd Network or the VIE in this annual report.
+We control and receive economic benefits of the VIE's business operations through a series of contractual arrangements among our PRC subsidiary, the VIE and the VIE's nominee shareholders, which we refer to as the Fangdd Network VIE Agreements.
+These agreements are designed to provide our PRC subsidiary, Shenzhen Fangdd Information Technology Co.
+Ltd., with the power, rights, and obligations equivalent in all material respects to those it would possess as the principal equity holder of the VIE.
+As a result of the Fangdd Network VIE Agreements, we are the primary beneficiary of the VIE for accounting purposes and treat it as our PRC consolidated entity under U.S. GAAP.
+We consolidate the financial results of the VIE and its subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
+Neither we nor our investors own any equity ownership in, direct foreign investment in, or control through such ownership/investment of the VIE.
+These Fangdd Network VIE Agreements have not been tested in a court of law in the PRC.
+As a result, investors in our ADSs thus are not purchasing equity interest in our operating entities in China but instead are purchasing equity interest in a Cayman Islands holding company.
+As used in this annual report, (i) "Fangdd Network," "variable interest entity" or "VIE" refers to Shenzhen Fangdd Network Technology Ltd., a company incorporated in the People's Republic of China; (ii) "Shenzhen Fangdd," "WFOE" or "our PRC subsidiary" refer to Shenzhen Fangdd Information Technology Co.
+Ltd; (iii) "Fangdd Cayman" or "our holding company" refer to Fangdd Network Group Ltd.; and (iv) "we," "us," "our company," or "our" refer to Fangdd Network Group Ltd. and its subsidiaries and, in the context of describing our operations and consolidated financial information, also include the VIE and its subsidiaries.